 Why should students across the world take the SAT & ACT, when only colleges and universities within the U.S. use these scores for admissions purposes?
 That’s right: because American colleges and universities use these scores for admissions purposes!

 Americans may struggle to reconcile data about our international rankings when it comes to health care, elementary school literacy, or men’s soccer prowess, but we have nothing to be ashamed of regarding higher education.
 Many countries boast strong educational programs, yet American colleges and universities attract many of the world’s best and brightest.
 If this is a culture war, we’re all winners.

 The international impact of outstanding American higher education is something to be very proud of.
 However, even rabid opponents of standardized admissions testing have to wonder how much of that quality can be attributed to the SAT & ACT.
 After all, didn’t Harvard adopt the SAT way back in the 1930’s to assess applicants on education and ability rather than wealth and influence?
 America the Beautiful is at its most pulchritudinous when the myth of the meritocracy manifests as shining reality.
 Advancement through hard work and ability is nothing less than the American dream.
 This is the dream that drives so many students around the world to strive for American colleges and, just maybe, the reason so many American colleges rely on SAT & ACT scores.
-After all, hard work and ability are the only sure ways to improve test scores, right?
+After all, hard work and ability (plus practice and coaching) are the only sure ways to improve test scores, right?

 Would it be going too far to suggest that the SAT & ACT may be seen as pure microcosms of the American Dream?
 I’ll let you ponder that question as you enjoy your Independence Day BBQ.
 Be sure to let me know what you think.
 Happy 4th of July!

 (Note that I wrote this back in July 2014, but still feel just as proud of American higher education!)